hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/notes_of_class_talks_and_lectures/854_the_essence_of_religion.md

-The real study is that "by which we realise the Unchangeable", and that is neither by reading, nor believing, nor reasoning, but by superconscious perception and Samâdhi.
+The real study is that "by which we realise the Unchangeable", and that is neither by reading, nor believing, nor reasoning, but by superconscious perception and Samādhi.
 When a man has reached that perfect state, he is of the same nature as the Personal God: "I and my Father are one."
 He knows himself one with Brahman, the Absolute, and projects himself as does the Personal God.
-The Personal God is the Absolute looked at through the haze of Mâyâ — ignorance.
+The Personal God is the Absolute looked at through the haze of Māyā — ignorance.

 When we approach Him with the five senses, we can only see Him as the Personal God.
 The idea is that the Self cannot be objectified.
 How can